pete-mba5/pete-mba5.github.io/_posts/2024-03-14-picture-of-the-day.markdown

 It was quite chill in the early morning.
 It is the typical spring temperature gradient.

 I was able to swim the second 500m quite faster than the first one.
-It was 1:42 for the first round and 1:37 for the second.
+1:42/100m for the first round and 1:37/100m for the second.

-I am pretty happy with this progression.
-Let's see if in the future they will allow me again to fo the turn on the wall.
+I am very happy with this progression.
+Let's see if in the future they will allow me again to do the turn on the wall.
 For the time being, I am banned from it.
-We are too many swimmers and I was involved in some argues becasuse of hits.
+We are too many swimmers and I have been involved in argues too many times.

 I read a little bit of Feynman's book.
 Conservation of the energy.
-It is pretty boring this chapter.
+It is an extremely boring chapter.

 I was alone in the office.
 Does it make any sense at all to go there?
 The answer is yes.
 It makes sense for socializing but not for working.
 I quickly arranged a lunch with my friend Boris and we had a good time during the break.